Kubernetes OIDC Authentication

 In such cases, you can leverage K8S’ built-in OIDC authentication capability.

-Because the Banyan platform includes a standards-compliant OIDC Provider, it natively provides the ability to authenticate and authorize users against K8S clusters.
-This gives end users the ability to connect to K8S clusters without a VPN, authenticate against the cluster directly through the Desktop App, and authorize users with RBAC using Banyan Roles and Policies.
+Since the CSE platform includes a standards-compliant OIDC Provider, it natively provides the ability to authenticate and authorize users against K8S clusters.
+This gives end users the ability to connect to K8S clusters without a VPN, authenticate against the cluster directly through the Desktop App, and authorize users with RBAC using CSE Roles and Policies.

-Best of all, the Banyan OIDC mechanism works seamlessly with the Mutually Authenticated TLS (MTLS) mechanism, letting you choose one or both capabilities based on your needs.
+Best of all, the CSE OIDC mechanism works seamlessly with the Mutually Authenticated TLS (MTLS) mechanism, letting you choose one or both capabilities based on your needs.

 How It Works

-The diagram below details the VPN-free Access with K8S OIDC authentication flow works in Banyan.
+The diagram below details the VPN-free Access with K8S OIDC authentication flow works in CSE.

-With Banyan, you deploy a Kube OIDC Proxy in your cluster, which seamlessly extends the authentication and authorization capabilities of any K8S cluster without making any changes to existing K8S API access.
+With CSE, you deploy a Kube OIDC Proxy in your cluster, which seamlessly extends the authentication and authorization capabilities of any K8S cluster without making any changes to existing K8S API access.

 The request authorization flow using the Kube OIDC Proxy leverages K8S’s User Impersonation authentication strategy, where once the request reaches the K8S cluster it is modified by the Kube OIDC Proxy before reaching the actual Kube API server.
-This technique allows Banyan to secure access to any flavor of K8S, without needing to make any changes to existing IAM.
+This technique allows CSE to secure access to any flavour of K8S, without needing to make any changes to existing IAM.

 Prerequisites